The next call for applications will be in the Spring of 2019.

 The Fund’s review panel will select one recipient annually based on received submissions.
 Submissions are evaluated anonymously.
 Applicants may be asked to submit work samples.
-Applicants of all ages welcome as long as they are 3-10 years from their degree receipt.
+Applicants of all ages welcome as long as they meet all applicant requirements below.

 Past recipients of the Carolyn’s First Decade Fund include Ariel Davis, Aditi Desai, Emily Wathen, Kathleen Gardner, and Yi Chen.